 Boardwalk patio at Stella Marina Restaurant.
 Image: NewJerseyAlmanac.com

-Asbury Park has been one of the more creative New Jersey towns in developing and promoting special events.
+Asbury Park has been one of the more creative New Jersey towns in developing and promoting special events, although some were cancelled or curtailed during the lockdowns in 2020 and 2021 due to the COVID-19 Pandemic.
 In addition to its traditional July 4 fireworks celebration (note Springsteen song "4th of July, Asbury Park 'Sandy'"), newer events include its Music & Film Festival in April, featuring live performances and talks by actors and musicians connected to Asbury like Danny deVito and Springsteen; Gay Pride Celebration in June, which marks the contributions of the community's significant gay population; Sea.Hear.Now Festival in September, a two-day music, surfer, arts and food festival with 3 beach stages; and Zombie Walk in October, with costumed creatures now drawing thousands of participants and spectators.